JuliaLang/julia/doc/src/manual/arrays.md

 The compressed sparse column storage makes it easy and quick to access the elements in the column of a sparse matrix, whereas accessing the sparse matrix by rows is considerably slower.
-Operations such as insertion of values one at a time in the CSC structure tend to be slow.
+Operations such as insertion of previously unstored entries one at a time in the CSC structure tend to be slow.
 This is because all elements of the sparse matrix that are beyond the point of insertion have to be moved one place over.